-In December 2007, the FASB issued SFAS No. 141R, "Business Combinations."
+In December 2007, the Financial Accounting Standards Board ("FASB") issued ASC 805, "Business Combinations".
 This statement provides companies with principles and requirements on how an acquirer recognizes and measures in its financial statements the identifiable assets acquired, liabilities assumed, and any noncontrolling interest in the acquiree as well as the recognition and measurement of goodwill acquired in a business combination.
 This statement also requires certain disclosures to enable users of the financial statements to evaluate the nature and financial effects of the business combination.
 Acquisition costs associated with the business combination will generally be expensed as incurred.
-To the extent that the acquisition costs were incurred prior to the effective date of this statement SFAS No. 141R provides for restatement of prior year periods in future filings to reflect the expensing of transaction costs related to acquisitions as if the statement had been applied in those periods.
 This statement is effective for business combinations occurring in fiscal years beginning after December 15, 2008.
-Early adoption of FASB Statement No. 141R is not permitted.
-The company will adopt this statement for acquisitions consummated after the statement's effective date, including the acquisition of Turbochef, which was completed in January 2009 subsequent to the fiscal 2008 year end.
-Accordingly, the company will apply the principles of SFAS No. 141R in valuing this acquisition.
-Middleby shares of common stock which were issued in conjunction with this transaction, will be valued using the share price at the time of closing in determining the value of the purchase price.
+Early adoption of ASC 805 was not permitted.
+The company adopted this statement on January 5, 2009, including the acquisition of TurboChef.
+Accordingly, the company has applied the principles of ASC 805 in valuing this acquisition.
+Middleby shares of common stock which were issued in conjunction with this transaction were valued using the share price at the time of closing to determine the value of the purchase price.
 Additionally, the company incurred approximately \$4.6 million in transaction related expenses which were recorded as a deferred acquisition cost reported as an asset on the balance sheet on January 3, 2009.
-In accordance with SFAS No. 141R, upon adoption, the company will apply a retrospective application and appropriately reflect the expenses incurred in 2008 in accordance with FASB Statement No. 154, "Accounting Changes and Error Corrections," on reporting a change in accounting principle.
+Upon adoption of the new standard guidance, the company recorded a charge to retained earnings of \$4.6 million.

-In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements - an amendment of ARB No. 51".
-This statement amends ARB 51 to establish accounting and reporting standards for the noncontrolling interest (minority interest) in a subsidiary and for the deconsolidation of a subsidiary.
+In December 2007, the FASB issued ASC 810-10, "Consolidation".
+This statement establishes accounting and reporting standards for the noncontrolling interest (minority interest) in a subsidiary and for the deconsolidation of a subsidiary.
 Upon its adoption, effective as of the beginning of the company's 2009 fiscal year, noncontrolling interests will be classified as equity in the company's financial statements and income and comprehensive income attributed to the noncontrolling interest will be included in the company's income and comprehensive income.
 The provisions of this standard must be applied retrospectively upon adoption.
-The company will apply this guidance prospectively.
-The company does not anticipate that the adoption of SFAS No. 160 will have a material impact on its financial statements.
+The adoption of ASC 810-10 "Consolidation" did not have a material impact on the company's financial position, results of operations or cash flows.